samuelhorn/jack-n-coke/README.md

 ## How to use

 For any mixin, function, or add-on just write the prefix and hit tab.
-For example, animate[tab] will render the following:
+For example, animation[tab] will render the following:
 ```css
 @include animation(fadeIn .25s ease-in-out);
 ```